 The general motif of figures of sensing is ‘conscious processing’; that of figures of saying is ‘symbolic processing’.

-The Theoretical Architecture Of SFL Classified By SFL Relations
+SFL's Architecture Of Language Classified By SFL Relations

 A. system networks